Manux123/FNF-Cool-Engine/README.md

 ----------------------------------------------

-ADDITIONS IN 0.1.5
+ADDITIONS IN 0.1.6 (NO FINAL)

-- New Sections Options
+- Improved sorting of folders

-- New Controls
+COMING SOON IN THE 0.1.6 FINAL

-- Bugs Fixes
+- Playstate.hx more orderly

 ----------------------------------------------
 Thanks for checking out our Engine!
 Do you have any question?
 Text me at Jloor # 2491 or 『𝑴𝒂𝒏𝒖𝒙』#6183 on Discord!